Student Support Team

 In addition, classes for written and spoken English, for students whose first language is not English, are run on a weekly basis.
 To attend or for more details please contact Maureen Langley:

 Additional help with written work, maths or other aspects of studying for students who don't have a specific learning difficulty or disability, is available from Liverpool John Moores University or our Learning Resource

 We are committed to making reasonable adjustments to all aspects of student life and this includes our teaching, learning and assessment strategies to make sure students with disabilities, can achieve at the same rate and depth as other students.

 The definition of disability is very wide – if you are not sure whether a condition or difficulty that you have might be a disability which entitles you to support, please also contact Student Support.

 If you think you may have a specific learning difficulty but haven't been assessed, then please contact our Student Disability Officer, who will be able to discuss this with you.

 Mental health and emotional wellbeing

 You don't have to get to crisis point before you talk to us.
 Every year, we see many students who have all kinds of wellbeing concerns or mental health support needs, so you are not alone in what you are experiencing.

 If you have any concerns contact Student Support for an informal chat or to discover what help is available and how to access it.

-We have made the building as accessible as possible, particularly to the needs of disabled and deaf students.
+We have made the building as accessible as possible.
 Corridors are broad and wheelchair users can access all levels of the building.
 There are easy-access toilets throughout.
-The Paul McCartney Auditorium and the Sennheiser Studio Theatre have a Sennheiser infra-red system for those with hearing impairments.
-There are portable hearing loop systems for use in classes and we have installed induction loops at all our main counter-service locations.
+We have installed induction loops at all our main counter-service locations.